FlyableDev/FlyableDoc/docs/faq.md

 ### How does Flyable work with Python?

 Flyable compiles Python code into executable files.
-To do this, it uses a type discovery algorithm and then makes optimisations before generating the desired output.
+To do this, it lexes and parses the Python code, then uses a type discovery algorithm and finally applies optimisations before generating the desired output.

 ### Can I use any Python libraries / frameworks / modules?